 Radiological features of ileus and colonic pseudo-obstruction

-- Plain radiography: findings identical to mechanical obstruction, i.e. dilated bowel loops
+- Abdominal Xray: findings identical to mechanical obstruction, i.e. dilated bowel loops

-- CT findings: gaseous dilatation of the colon with no stricture, mass or clear transition point.
+- CT of the abdomen: findings: gaseous dilatation of the colon with no stricture, mass or clear transition point.
 A "smooth transition" may be seen, which is a slight discrepancy in diameter between the proximal and distal bowel loops - less than 50% (Choi et al, 2008).